missamibak/evolved-bodyplans/README.md

 non-absolute, so the stopping condition is "fit enough and acceptable to the eye", not "fittest".

+## Original Contribution

+This project's synthesis is uncommon rather than unprecedented: cellular automata provide the spatial substrate, a genetic algorithm searches the space of body-plan configurations, and a self-organising map interprets the resulting population by clustering neurons into coherent architectural forms.
+Related work exists for each pairing individually — CA-driven architectural generation (Herr & Kvan, 2007), GA-based form optimisation (Shea & Cagan), and SOM-based spatial clustering (Senatore) — but no prior study combining all three for architectural body-plan generation was found during a 2026 literature check.
+That makes this a modest, specific original contribution rather than a claim to a new field.

+A 2026 re-examination of the original 2013 code (see FINDINGS.md) also surfaced a previously undocumented behaviour: under Python 2's integer division, the SOM's neighbourhood-learning function silently stopped updating after cycle 100, meaning all 2013 results were produced by an inhibition-dominated variant of the algorithm rather than the smoothly converging one the thesis describes.
+This is disclosed rather than corrected retroactively, since it is itself a legitimate finding about the algorithm's behaviour under its original execution environment.

 ---

 ## A deliberate two-stage pipeline